Brockville police officer not guilty of assault

 Latham was with Const.
 Adam McNish during the July 31, 2020 arrest following a domestic disturbance 911 call.

 The complainant, shirtless and fighting with police, suffered a broken collar bone at some point during the scuffle.
-He had went headfirst into a wall inside the apartment during the tussle with officers.
+He had gone headfirst into a wall inside the apartment during the tussle with officers.

 In his decision Friday, Judge Jonathan Brunet found that, based on the evidence, Latham’s reaction to the events that unfolded quickly was “reasonable in all of the circumstances” given that officers were dealing with a “highly volatile situation” that lasted less than two minutes.